MikeInnes/mikeinnes.github.io/index.md

 # Mike J Innes

-## Some things you should know about me
+## Some things you should know

 * My name is Mike
 * I know very little about anything (but I'm working on it)
 * As a programmer, I spend most of my time writing pieces of text which solve problems
-  * Although the problems are often themselves caused by other pieces of text, which were often also written by me
+  * Although the problems are often caused by other pieces of text, which were often also written by me

 ## Some things I've worked on